 The single worst thing you can do to an animal emotionally is to make it feel afraid.
-Fear is so bad for animals I think it is worse than pain…Even an animal who’s completely alone and giving full expression to severe pain acts less incapacitated than an animal who’s scared…and an animal in a state of panic can’t function at all.
+Fear is so bad for animals Dr. Temple Grandin thinks it is worse than pain.
+Even an animal that’s completely alone and giving full expression to severe pain acts less incapacitated than an animal who’s scared…and an animal in a state of panic can’t function at all.
 (Temple Grandin, Animals in Translation)

 Be aware of normal animal behavior.
 The animal will follow a flock member or another of its own kind at a comfortable pace with casual touching of the animal ahead and behind.
 The animal may show signs of being curious about its surroundings or follow as if in a trance when in a chute.

 Sheep and goats will frequently vocalize to each other when calm and curious and this is not a sign of stress as it is with cattle vocalization.
 Sheep will normally find comfort in each others presence and being in physical contact.
 If there is balking or backing up at the entrance to or within the chute, the environment should be checked for what might be distracting or frightening from the animal’s perspective.
-This is also true when moving sheep through new areas, unfamilar gates or loading for transport.
+This is also true when moving sheep through new areas, unfamiliar gates or loading for transport.